SilviaEiden/Election_Analysis/README.md

 ### Outcomes
 * How many votes were cast in this congressional election?

-The total votes in this congressional election was/were 369,711.
+The total votes in this congressional election is 369,711.

 * Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.